Cryptominer937/sentinel/README.md

-# Gravium Sentinel
+# Hilux Sentinel

-An all-powerful toolset for Gravium.
+An all-powerful toolset for Hilux.

-Sentinel is an autonomous agent for persisting, processing and automating Gravium governance objects and tasks.
+Sentinel is an autonomous agent for persisting, processing and automating Hilux governance objects and tasks.

-Sentinel is implemented as a Python application that binds to a local version graviumd instance on each Gravium Masternode.
+Sentinel is implemented as a Python application that binds to a local version hiluxd instance on each Hilux Masternode.

 This guide covers installing Sentinel onto an existing Masternode in Ubuntu or Debian based distributions.